josokw/SudokuSolver/README.md

 Sudoku solver
 =============

-Implemented in C++.
+Implemented a console application in C++.
+The initial code was in C++98.

-Implemented a Sudoku grid and rows, columns and blocks in STL sets.
+Sudoku grid (9x9): rows, columns and blocks.
-Goal: solve Sudoku puzzle using set operations.
+Goal: solve Sudoku puzzles using set operations (STL set templates).

 Build
 =====
 The makefile is in the src directory.

   cd src

   make

 Execute program
 ===============

-Current directory src
+Some puzzles are available in the puzzles directory.
+Go to the src directory for starting the program.

   ./sudoku ../puzzles/Data01.sdk

 Under construction.